hjball/five-a-side/README.md

 Once I had all of the basic features in place I started to add styling, using a combination of Sass and Gulp to manage my workflow.

-Only after I had the styled MVP up and running did I start to add user experience tweaks, such as error handling, and explore the additional features of the brief.
+Only after I had the MVP up and running did I start to add user experience tweaks, such as error handling, and explore the additional features of the brief.

 ## Features: